ppy/osu-wiki/wiki/Tournaments/LGA/2025/en.md

 1. Matches for this stage of the tournament will have players play maps in sets of two, with the cumulative score across both maps determining the winner of the set.
 The first player to score to 3 wins the match (best of 5).
 In the event of a 2-2 tie, the last set will also feature an osu! original pick, to be played after the regular set picks.
 2. The draft order will be composed of a ban/protect phase and a pick/play phase.
 3. The ban/protect phase will start with the lower seeded player banning one map, followed by the higher seeded player banning one map.
 Afterwards, the lower seeded player will protect one map, followed by the higher seeded player protecting one map.
 Lastly, the lower seeded player will once again ban a map, followed by the higher seeded player banning a final map.
-2. After the ban/protect phase, players will take turns picking maps from the available pool, following the ABBA order, starting with the higher seedeed player.
+4. After the ban/protect phase, players will take turns picking maps from the available pool, following the ABBA order, starting with the higher seedeed player.
-3. Following the Qualifiers, the bracket stage will have two phases (one per weekend):
+5. The bracket stage will have two phases (one per weekend):
    - For the first weekend, a single-elimination bracket will be played from the Round of 32 up until the Quarterfinals.
    - For the second weekend, a double-elimination bracket will be played, from the Semifinals up until the Grand Finals.
-4. All matches for each weekend will utilise the same mappool.
+6. All matches for each weekend will utilise the same mappool.
    - Each pool will feature 15 maps, organised as such:
      - No Mod: 4 beatmaps
      - Hidden: 3 beatmaps